How can watch videos on Toyota Android Auto in RAV4, Camry, and Highlander (2026 Guide)?

 - Send voice messages.

-- Play music through Spotify or YouTube Music.
+- Play music using Spotify or YouTube Music.

 - Use Google Assistant.